Tamas-Gavlider/MyVault/README.md

 I have used Chrome Developer tool while building the web page and troubleshoot any issues immediately.<br>
 The following issues were raised during my mid project meeting with my mentor:

 - The private key validation was coded with JavaScript.
-But it is betterto be done with Python.
+But it is better to be done with Python.
 - The project kanban board issues were not visible by other users on GitHub.
 The user story template was connected to other project, so I had to delete and readd the issues with the correct repo.
 - Change the sender details transactions details.
 It should show the name of the sender instead of their sending address.
 - Notify user if changes made on the account.